Right-handed Dirac and Majorana neutrinos at Belle II: Results at Belle II

 \subsubsection{Detecting the production and decay operators using Majorana $N$ decay}

 If $N$ is a Majorana fermion, the $\cos\theta_{\ell\ell}$ distributions (without smearing) are flat.
 However, the $\cos\theta_{\ell\nu}$ and $\gamma_{\ell\ell}$ distributions are not necessary flat.
 We now assume that $N$ is a MF, and simulate the Belle~II data with the production operator $\mathcal{O}_{LNuQ}$ and decay operator $\mathcal{O}_{LNLE}$, and fit with the other combinations of production and decay operators.
 The corresponding $\chi^2_{\rm min}$ values for two-body and three-body $B$ decay are listed in Table~\ref{Table: 2body_interaction_majorana} and~\ref{Table: 3body_interaction_majorana}, respectively.
-Compared to the case with $N$ being a DF, the sensitivities to detect the decay operator $\mathcal{O}_{LN}$ are much lower.
-From Table~\ref{Table: 2body_interaction_majorana}, we see that by using the $\cos\theta_{\ell\nu}$ or $\gamma_{\ell\ell}$ distributions in the two-body decay process, we can distinguish the decay operators for $\mathcal{O}_{Ne}$ at more than 5$\sigma$, and the $\cos \theta_{\ell\nu}$ ($\gamma_{\ell\ell}$) distributions provide the most sensitivity for $m_N=1$~GeV ($m_N=100$~MeV).
-However, it is difficult to distinguish the production operators using the two-body decay mode.
-From Table~\ref{Table: 3body_interaction_majorana}, we see that in the three-body decay mode, the $\cos\theta_{\ell\nu}$ distribution can be used to detect the production and decay operators for $\mathcal{O}_{Nedu}$ at more than 5$\sigma$ if $m_N=1$~GeV.
+From Table~\ref{Table: 2body_interaction_majorana}, we see that it is difficult to distinguish the production and decay operators using the two-body decay mode.
+From Table~\ref{Table: 3body_interaction_majorana}, we see that in the three-body decay mode, the $\cos\theta_{\ell\nu}$ distribution can be used to detect the production operators at more than 5$\sigma$ if $m_N=1$~GeV. .